 Guide and lead your prospects into behaving how you want them to.
 Create a checklist of items you need before you can begin.
 It’s also a test.
 If they can’t be arsed to give you this stuff, you do not want them in your life.

-Figure out how you want to herd your prospects, and make sure they follow your process, trust me, you will rue the goddamn day you take on a shoddy client.
+Ultimately it’s your fault if you put up with this shit, trust me, you will rue the goddam day you take on a shoddy client.

 Are you my perfect client, can you follow simple instructions, do you LOVE my content?
 If so, hit the button.